chipsalliance/chisel/README.md

-# Chisel3
+# Chisel 3

 [![Join the chat at https://gitter.im/freechipsproject/chisel3](https://badges.gitter.im/freechipsproject/chisel3.svg)](https://gitter.im/freechipsproject/chisel3?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Chisel is a new hardware construction language to support advanced hardware design and circuit generation.
-The latest version of [Chisel](https://chisel.eecs.berkeley.edu/) is Chisel3, which uses Firrtl as an intermediate hardware representation language.
+The latest iteration of [Chisel](https://chisel.eecs.berkeley.edu/) is Chisel3, which uses Firrtl as an intermediate hardware representation language.

-Chisel3 releases are available as jars on Sonatype/Nexus/Maven and as tagged branches in the [Chisel3 repository](https://github.com/freechipsproject/chisel3/releases).
+Chisel3 releases are available as jars on Sonatype/Nexus/Maven and as tagged branches on the [releases tab](https://github.com/freechipsproject/chisel3/releases) of this repository.
-The current Chisel3 release is 3.0.1
+The latest release is 3.1.1.

-Please visit the [Wiki](https://github.com/ucb-bar/chisel3/wiki) for a more detailed description of Chisel3.
+Please visit the [Wiki](https://github.com/ucb-bar/chisel3/wiki) for documentation!

-The ScalaDoc for Chisel3 is available at the [API tab on the Chisel web site.](https://chisel.eecs.berkeley.edu/api/)
+The ScalaDoc for Chisel3 is available at the [API tab on the Chisel web site.](https://chisel.eecs.berkeley.edu/api/latest/index.html)

 ## Overview
-Chisel3 is much more modular than Chisel2, and the compilation pipeline looks like:
+The standard Chisel3 compilation pipeline looks like:
 - Chisel3 (Scala) to Firrtl (this is your "Chisel RTL").
 - [Firrtl](https://github.com/ucb-bar/firrtl) to Verilog (which can then be passed into FPGA or ASIC tools).
 - Verilog to C++ for simulation and testing using [Verilator](http://www.veripool.org/wiki/verilator).